 - Yield to cyclists at intersections as you would for other vehicles and pedestrians.

-- Do not drive or park in designated bicycle lanes or paths unless you are turning in an emergency.
+- Do not drive or park in designated bike lanes or paths unless you are turning in an emergency.

 - Give special care for children and inexperienced cyclists.